 How to Document Traumatic Brain Injury Symptoms for a Strong Claim

 Fortunately, Hawaii residents dealing with the aftermath of a traumatic brain injury have a trusted advocate in Attorney Daniel T. Pagliarini.
 With over 38 years of experience, Dan brings empathy and a deep understanding of personal injury law to every case he handles.
+At Daniel T Pagliarini, clients receive focused representation auto accident TBI cases.
+Their Honolulu, HI traumatic brain injury lawyer understands how TBIs develop after crashes and how to document them effectively for insurance claims and litigation.

-1. Keep a Detailed Daily Journal
+Keep a Daily Symptom Journal

 A symptom journal can be one of the most powerful tools for tracking the effects of a TBI.
 Write down the physical, cognitive, and emotional symptoms you experience each day.
 Note their frequency, severity, and any triggers you identify.